loeeeee/immich-in-lxc/README.md

 I really like Immich and its coherent experience in both mobile and web.
 However, the official Documents only provides Docker installation guide, which is less than ideal for a LXC user.

-But, not providing a bare-metal installation guide for Immich can be justified as Immich is more than a simple binary and does requires some efforts to set up in current state.
+But, not providing a bare-metal installation guide for Immich can be justified as Immich is more than a simple binary and does require some efforts to set up in current state.

 **This guide is heavily inspired by another guide [Immich Native](https://github.com/arter97/immich-native), and the install script & service files are modified from the ones in that repo.
 KUDO to its author, arter97!**